Fort Worth Sex Crime Lawyer

 Defending Serious Charges for Residents of Tarrant County

-Because the consequences for a sex crime conviction are so ominous, it is important that you speak to a knowledgeable Fort Worth sex crimes attorney from Burns & Davis as soon as you have been charged.
-Call (817) 873-1883 today.
+Because the consequences for a sex crime conviction are so ominous, it is important that you speak to a knowledgeable Fort Worth sex crime attorney from Burns & Davis as soon as you have been charged.
+Call (817) 873-1883 or reach out online today.

 What Crimes Are Considered Sex Crimes?